Easy swaps to reduce your waste

 Make your own cleaning products with basic vinegar, baking soda, and castille soap!
 Find recipes here.

-Buy sponges that are hardy but also compostable!
+Buy sponges or wooden dish brushes that are hardy but also compostable or otherwise reusable

 Bring your reusable grocery bags with you to avoid paper or plastic bags at the store.

 Make your bags easily accessible so that you can’t forget them, store them in your care or keep one in your purse/backpack!

 Reuse jars from jellies, peanuts butters, etc. to store bulk food buys, yesterday’s leftovers, or tomorrow’s overnight oats.

 Check out our local resources pages to find stores that have bulk food near you.

 Remember to bring smaller reusable cloth bags or reuse plastic bags to fill up on your bulk goodies zero-waste style!